1920 Hammond Pros season: Game 6: at Decatur Staleys

-In week 9, the Pros battled the Decatur Staleys in front of 3,000 fans.
+On November 21st, the Pros battled the Decatur Staleys in front of 3,000 fans.
 In the first quarter, Staley back Ralph Lanum scored a 23-yard rushing touchdown.
 This touchdown was Lanum's only score of the entire 1920 season.
 Ed Sternaman of the Staleys scored a 10-yard rushing touchdown in the second quarter.
 Also, George Halas caught a 15-yard receiving touchdown from Jimmy Conzelman to have the game 21–0 going into halftime.
 In the third quarter, the Staleys did not score, but the Pros put points on the board.
 Wally Hess caught a 15-yard pass from Emmett Specht for a touchdown.
 In the final quarter, Halas scored a 26-yard receiving touchdown, and the game ended 28–7.